 d.
 The IRS selected Bill and Hillary's tax return for review because of some of their investment sales.
 They would like a better understanding of the transactions and parties involved.

-(a) Correspondence exam (b) Field exam (c) Office exam. (d) Correspondence exam and possibly an office exam.
+Answer: (a) Correspondence examination (b) Field examination (c) Office examination (d) Correspondence examination and possibly an office examination.